-- Shall be primarily responsible for making recommendation to the Board on the appointment, reappointment and removal of the external auditor, to approve the remuneration and terms of engagement of the external auditor, and any questions of resignation or dismissal of such auditor. - Assess and monitor the (i) external auditor's professional qualifications, competence, independence and objectivity and require the external auditor to make the statements necessary under applicable auditing standards as regards its relationship and services to the Company, discussing any relationship or services which may derogate its independence or objectivity; and (ii) the effectiveness of the audit process in accordance with applicable standards. - Obtain objective assurance from the external auditor that the conduct of the audit and the manner of the preparation of the financial statements comply with applicable auditing standards and rules of regulatory bodies, including exchanges on which the Company's securities are listed. - Review and approve the nature and scope of the audit plans of the external auditor, including scope, audit resources and expenses, and reporting obligations before the audit commences. - Review the reports or communications of the external auditor and ensure that management or the Board will provide a timely response to the issues raised in such reports or communications. - Ensure the development and implementation of policies on the engagement of an external auditor to supply non-audit work, including the fees payable therefor, and evaluate any non-audit work undertaken by the external auditor to ensure that the same does not conflict with its audit functions. - Ensure that the external auditor or the signing partner of the auditing firm engaged by the Company is changed every five (5) years or earlier.
+- Obtain objective assurance from the external auditor that the conduct of the audit and the manner of the preparation of the financial statements comply with applicable auditing standards and rules of regulatory bodies, including exchanges on which the Company's securities are listed. - Review and approve the nature and scope of the audit plans of the external auditor, including scope, audit resources and expenses, and reporting obligations before the audit commences. - Review the reports or communications of the external auditor and ensure that management or the Board will provide a timely response to the issues raised in such reports or communications. - Ensure the development and implementation of policies on the engagement of an external auditor to supply non-audit work, including the fees payable therefor, and evaluate any non-audit work undertaken by the external auditor to ensure that the same does not conflict with its audit functions. - Ensure that the external auditor or the signing partner of the auditing firm engaged by the Company is changed every five (5) years or earlier.

-(c) Nomination Committee27
+(c) Nomination Committee

-Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman Leo S. Alvez April 24, 2002 2 2 100 11 years Member (ED) Bernard D. Marquez May 12, 2011 2 2 100 1 year Member (NED) Gabriel S. Claudio November 11, 2010 2 2 100 3 years Member (ID) Angelina S. Gutierrez May 10, 2012 2 2 100 2 year2 Member (NED) Joseph N. Pineda 28 May 9, 2013 2 1 100 1 year Non-Voting Member Ma.
-Cristina M. Menorca May 10, 2012 2
+Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman Leo S. Alvez April 24, 2002 2 2 100 12 years Member (ED) Bernard D. Marquez May 12, 2011 2 2 100 3 years Member (NED) Gabriel S. Claudio November 11, 2010 2 2 100 3 years Member (ID) Francisco H. Villaruz, Jr. November 6, 2014 N/A N/A N/A Less than a year Member (NED) Joseph N. Pineda May 9, 2013 2 2 100 1 year Non-Voting Member Ma.
+Cristina M. Menorca May 10, 2012 2 2 years

-(d) Remuneration Committee29
+(d) Remuneration Committee